TensorFlow¶

 Installation¶

-Installing with pip¶
+Installing with pip (recommended)¶

 Package naming and installing specific versions